vseryakov/backendjs/README.md

         /location/put?latitude=-188.23232&longitude=23.4545454

 - `/location/get`
-  Return matched accounts within the distance(radius) specified by `distance=` parameter in kilometers and current position specified by latitude/longitude paraemeters.
+  Return matched accounts within the distance(radius) specified by `distance=` parameter in kilometers and current position specified by latitude/longitude parameters.
 This call returns results in chunks and requires navigation through all pages to receive all matched records.
 Records returned will start with the closest to the current point.
 If there are more matched records than specified by the `_count`, the `next_token` property is set with the token to be used in the subsequent call, it must be passed as is as `_token=` parameter with all original query parameters.